nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to or characteristic of the nanoscale size of the droplets in nano-emulsions.

-### Expanded Definition and Usage\nNano-emulsions are particularly valued for their transparency and the ability to create smooth, uniform products that do not separate over time.
+### Expanded Definition and Usage:
+Nano-emulsions are particularly valued for their transparency and the ability to create smooth, uniform products that do not separate over time.
 In the pharmaceutical industry, they enhance the delivery and absorption of hydrophobic drugs, making them more effective at lower doses.
 In food technology, nano-emulsions improve the delivery of flavors and nutrients, while also offering a unique mouthfeel and stability.
 In cosmetics, they provide a light, non-greasy feel that enhances product penetration and efficacy.